-Rendered images of a new and redesigned MacBook Air with new colors said to be based on leaked photos of the product have been showcased in a video by a known leaker.
+Rendered images of a new MacBook Air redesign with multiple colors said to be based on leaked photos of the product have been showcased in a video by a known leaker.

 The first run of Macs with custom Apple Silicon retained their old design paradigm and colors to simplify the release process.
 Apple is expected to redesign future models to bring them in line with the 24-inch iMac with new color choices and off-white bezels around the displays.